Hats-Protocol/hats-protocol/user_guide/user_guide.md

   ![Mint a hat transaction page](./assets/mintHatTx.png)

-Be sure to bookmark this page and/or make sure you have an easy way to access it.

 **Congrats!
 You’ve minted a hat. 🧢 The associated address is now wearing the hat, provided the address is eligible and the hat is active.**